 - Perins is the only secondary school in a consortium referred to as the '7AS' (7 Alresford Schools).
 Carefully supported transition is planned and arranged through the regular correspondence with all of our feeder schools.
 The SENCo, Assistant Heads, and the Pastoral team work closely with primary schools to organise activities, visits and experience of secondary life for those pupils who are especially vulnerable at transition. - All pupils in Year 6 who have accepted a place at Perins School for Year 7 are invited to an induction day in June.
 This day provides a taste of secondary school life, involving an experience of a 'Perins lesson', information about how the school runs and provide an opportunity for pupils to meet their new tutor group and classmates.
-S o m e pupils with SEND are invited to a further transition visit at the school during the Summer Term, as determined by the pupil's needs. - Parents/carers are invited to an information evening during the Summer term.
+Some pupils with SEND are invited to a further transition visit at the school during the Summer Term, as determined by the pupil's needs. - Parents/carers are invited to an information evening during the Summer term.
 There is also a 'Meet the Tutor' evening at the end of Induction day (June), to learn about the activities their children have undertaken, to meet key members of the Pastoral and Learning Support teams and to receive information about the organisation of the school. - The SENCo, together with the transition team, visits feeder primary schools to meet pupils, gather information from Year 6 teachers and support staff, and to offer informal 'question and answer' sessions for parents/carers.
-Year 6 parents should contact your child's primary school to find out about the arrangements made with Perins School for the current academic year. - Perins School teachers are provided with information about all new pupils' needs, strengths and background at the start of the academic year. - The transition team, in consultation with the SENCo, allocate Year 6 pupils to tutor groups according to advice from the primary school where possible. - The first day of the new school year in September is for Year 7 only.
-On this day, pupils learn together about how to be effective learners and reflect on their own skills. - Once received from the Primary school, every pupil's school file is passed on to their Pastoral Leader, or, in the case of pupils with SEND, the SENCo, at the start of Year 7. - The school arranges additional transition visits for vulnerable Year 6 pupils to get to know the school site, meet staff with whom they will work and learn about how the school is organised.
-These are designed each year to meet the pupils' needs, but typically involve: fortnightly afternoon group activities; experience 'shadowing' Year 7 pupils; tours; and, informal gatherings for pupils and parents.
-Parents/carers can contact their child's primary school for more information about this programme.
+Year 6 parents should contact your child's primary school to find out about the arrangements made with Perins School for the current academic year. - Perins School teachers are provided with information about all new pupils' needs, strengths and background at the start of the academic year.

+- The transition team, in consultation with the SENCo, allocate Year 6 pupils to tutor groups according to advice from the primary school where possible. - The first day of the new school year in September is for Year 7 only.
+On this day, pupils learn together about how to be effective learners and reflect on their own skills. - Once received from the Primary school, every pupil's school file is passed on to their Pastoral Leader, or, in the case of pupils with SEND, the SENCo, at the start of Year 7.